Albin Polasek Museum and Sculpture Garden

 Featuring: The Allure of Florida Fishing - Tales from the World's Fishing Capital.

 For more information visit HistoryStPete.org

 Tampa Museum of Art

-The Tampa Museum of Art opened its award-winning new home in 2010 with a commitment to providing innovative public programs with a strong focus on classical, modern, and contemporary art.
+The Tampa Museum of Art opened its award-winning new building in 2010 with a commitment to provide innovative public programs with a focus on ancient, modern, and contemporary art.
 The Museum balances a growing collection, including one of the largest Greek and Roman antiquities collections in the southeastern United States, with a dynamic annual schedule of special exhibitions.
-It is the region’s largest museum devoted to art of our time and has built a reputation for embracing contemporary photography and new media; most notably, Leo Villareal’s Sky (Tampa), the 14,000-square-foot LED installation on the Museum’s south façade, has become an iconic image for Tampa.
+The region’s largest institution devoted to the art of our time, the Museum has fostered a reputation for presenting contemporary photography and new media; most notably, Leo Villareal’s Sky (Tampa), a 14,000-square-foot LED installation on its south façade, has become an iconic landmark for Tampa.
 Since its founding in 1979, the Museum has been dedicated to providing quality education to students and adults, with more than half of its programs offered free of charge.
-The Museum is home to Sono Café, a Slow Food movement café overlooking the Hillsborough River, and has emerged as Tampa’s premier venue for special events.
+The Museum is home to Riverwalk Café at TMA, operated by SaltBlock Hospitality.
+The cafe overlooks the Hillsborough River, and has emerged as Tampa’s premier venue for special events.

 For more information, visit tampamuseum.org.

 This beautifully renovated facility, formerly a library, has two separate wings.
 The History Wing houses exhibits about the Greek community of Tarpon Springs, a collection of Native American archaeological artifacts from local excavations, and an exhibit detailing the history of Tarpon Springs’ Women’s Club.
 The ecology wing features the large-scale murals of Tarpon Springs artist Christopher Still.
 The murals are fine giclee reproductions of the series that hangs in the chambers of Florida House of Representatives, and tell the story of the state’s vivid history.